yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 Awesome!
 GPIO is working well with BeagleBone, it's time to start using the addressible LED strip.

-The LED RGB strip we got is packed with 60 APA102s and can be controlled with a standard SPI interface.
+The LED RGB strip we used is packed with 60 APA102s and can be controlled with a standard SPI interface.
 However, at this moment, FreeBSD has no userland support for SPI devices.
-We use [Bit banging](https://en.wikipedia.org/wiki/Bit_banging) to simulate the [SPI Protocol](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) as a workaround.
+We used [Bit banging](https://en.wikipedia.org/wiki/Bit_banging) to simulate the [SPI Protocol](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) as a workaround.

 ### 1. Wire LED strip to the BeagleBone

 ![](bbg_img/apa102_layout.jpg)
 (image from https://www.sparkfun.com/products/14015)

-Using the pin map, we connect:
+Using the pin map, we connected:
 VCC -> SYS_5V
 CI -> GPIO of your choice
 DI -> GPIO of your choice